telerik/maui-docs/controls/pdfviewer/viewport.md

 ![.NET MAUI PDF Viewer Viewport](images/pdfviewer-viewport.gif)

 To explain how the viewport works, we first need to clarify the content of the PDF Viewer and how to define its size.
-The content of the PDF Viewer refers to the PDF document itself, specifically the document pages.
+The content of the PDF Viewer refers to the PDF document itself (the document pages).
 The PDF Viewer offers two layout modes: `SinglePage` and `ContinuousScroll`, each utilizing different approaches to arrange the document pages.
 The method of defining the content varies based on the selected layout mode.

 >tip For detailed information on the available layout modes, check the [Viewing Modes]({%slug pdfviewer-layout-modes%}) topic.